top of page

 image.png

 Some remained in the area and survived as small independent farmers as opposed to their prior role as collective farmers in a territory.
 Other emigrated or had to depart as part of the crack down on Catholics under the penal laws.
 Many of these O'Connors had military upbringing and education and their departure fell under the umbrella of the 'Wild Geese' , whereby they hid in cages for Geese for export on ships bound for the continent where they reformed in Spain, France and Italy principally, entering the Irish brigades in those countries.
-Particularly under the 1550 Dingle Treaty, Irish citizens were automatically recognised as Spanish citizens or colonists up to Ireland's entry to the European Union.
-O'Connor's of this period were extensive in Spain in the service of KIng Phillipe of Spain.
+Particularly under the 1550 Dingle Treaty, Irish citizens were automatically recognised as Spanish citizens or colonists up to Ireland's entry to the European Union in1973.
+O'Connor's of this period were extensive in Spain in the service of King Phillipe of Spain.
 O'Connor Roe did not lack a pedigree as it were as the family roots lay in North Western Spain and the ancient O'Connor Kings were commonly known as the Spanish Kings before 1600 in Ireland, contributing 13 High Kings.
 Greek Chroniclers, witnessed the departure of the Iberian tribes to invade Ireland prior to the tower of Hercules BC 700, placing trusted clans in charge of regions.
-Indeed their passage past the Tower of Hercules is recorded in Greek history in 700 BC, as colonists avenging the killing of Iberian princes in Ireland by the Fir Bolg.
+Previous inhabitants of Ireland are considered to be Synthians all in root with the same language, Gaelige (Irish).
+Indeed their passage past the Tower of Hercules is recorded in Greek history in 700 BC, as colonists avenging the killing of Iberian princes in Ireland by the Tuatha de Danan.
+One of these regions is said to be O'Connor Roe or East Roscommon-Tulsk. https://www.libraryireland.com/Pedigrees1/Stem.php

 A Coruna is approximately a 6 days sail south of Cork at ancient speeds of 6 Knots.